 Retirement benefits (comprised of annual contributions, assets brought to the fund such as vested benefits or purchases of additional benefits, and interest) earn interest at a minimum interest rate.
 Interest on the compulsory element is fixed annually by the Swiss government.
-In 2021, the minimum interest rate on the compulsory element was fixed at 1%.
-The assets accrued by the insured within the pension fund are paid out at retirement age in the form of an annual retirement pension that is calculated using a conversion rate for compulsory coverage, which in 2021 was 6.8% of accrued retirement capital for men and women, and a conversion rate on the non-compulsory element, which in 2021 was 4.95% and 4.9954% of accrued retirement capital for men and women, respectively.
+In 2022, the minimum interest rate on the compulsory element was fixed at 1%.
+The assets accrued by the insured within the pension fund are paid out at retirement age in the form of an annual retirement pension that is calculated using a conversion rate for compulsory coverage, which in 2022 was 6.8% of accrued retirement capital, and a conversion rate on the non-compulsory element, which in 2022 was 5.5% of accrued retirement capital.
 Early payment of retirement pension is allowed from a statutory minimum of age 58, at a reduced conversion rate.
 Participants are entitled to withdraw the balance of the accrued retirement benefits as a lump sum upon reaching retirement age however a corresponding declaration must be submitted to AXA Winterthur before the retirement age.